ElusiveMagpie45/2406101-2407262-2410698-2410510-2407844-2400903-ma2806-final-project/README.md

 Amelia - I have found our aesthetic inspiration through a Pinterest board of images and have drawn and helped implement the sprites and texture design for the player and environment, using a pixel art aesthetic throughout the designs as an art style that serves as a thematic facade.
 I am also working on the code for a start menu, that shows instructions and gives a basic backstory of the game. this is currently commented out as when writing the code, the index for the project wouldn't load and i therefore couldn't see the effects of the new code, making it difficult to immplement.

 Bani - I helped with the narrative development and theme of the game, and I have implemented the code for the enemies, possibly making use of code from prior lectures, i am struggling to display the enemy right now, I am going to figure this out soon and add more enemies such as wolves and bear.
-I also need to add a gun mechanic where a bullet shot will cause the enemy to dissappear.

 THEMES